 According to an interesting article published in El Pais last October, beer is the favourite tipple of the Spanish.
 Apparently 50% of Spain’s population drink beer, whereas only 20% drink wine.

 Back in the day, when I first came to Spain on holiday, a local told me it was safer to drink the beer than the tap water.
 A glass of ice-cold cerveza certainly hits the spot on a hot summer’s day, without leaving you feeling sleepy – but my own tipple of preference is wine; we do, after all, live on Mallorca . . . where there are more than 70 wineries, or bodegas.

-At the last Olive Fair in the village of Caimari, we met Belgian Michel Campioni at a stall selling his Toutatis artisan beer.
-A few weeks ago we finally got around to visiting the brewery, in a hamlet just outside Sencelles.
-Michel has a stall on the Saturday morning market in Sencelles, and you can visit the brewery on Sundays.
+At an Olive Fair in the village of Caimari, we met Belgian, Michel Campioni, at a stall selling his Toutatis artisan beer.
+His brewery is in a hamlet just outside Sencelles.
+He now also has a bar in Palma.

-Toutatis’s La Blonde beer was one of the guest barrel beers on offer at Lórien when we visited this Palma ale house for the first time on Tuesday evening.
+Toutatis’s La Blonde beer was one of the guest barrel beers on offer at Lórien when we first visited this Palma ale house.
 I’d only recently heard of the place, so was a tad surprised to learn that it has been open for 26 years!

 We arrived early (almost the first customers after it had opened at 6pm) and met bearded owner Pep, who opened Lórien in 1990, when he was only 20.
 He told us he was a llonguet – explaining this was a colloquial name for someone born in Palma.
 And there I was thinking it was a type of Mallorcan bread roll . . .